Obsessive Compulsive Disorder

 OCD clients may believe that compulsions keep them sane.
 They believe that they can’t stand skipping compulsions.
 They think that they will get more and more anxious and they often worry that they might go crazy.

 Clients learn to manage anxiety without compulsions.
 They learn that they can face their fears and feel better.
 They learn they don’t need to engage with their thoughts.
 This may be hard to believe, but it’s true.
 The process is gradual.
-Cognitive-behavioral treatment for OCD usually takes about 20 sessions.
 Treatment may take longer for people with severe symptoms.

 How Effective Is Cognitive-Behavioral Treatment For OCD?